 tag).This heuristic should work for most of the Lua scripts but explicit tags are recommended.

 LuaX can also embed files that are not Lua scripts.
 These files are embedded as Lua modules that return the file content as a string.
-In this case, the module name if the file name.
+In this case, the module name is the file name.

-$ luax -o executable main.lua lib1.lua lib2.lua
+$ luax compile -o executable main.lua lib1.lua lib2.lua

 $ ./executable # equivalent to luax main.lua

-$ luax -o executable -t x86_64-macos-none main.lua lib1.lua lib2.lua
+$ luax compile -o executable -t pandoc main.lua lib1.lua lib2.lua

 # Available targets

-$ luax -t list
+$ luax compile -t list

-lua
+lua /path/to/lua

-pandoc
+pandoc /path/to/pandoc

 The luax